xTanTHaix/Axiom-Deterministic-Bug-Hunter/README.md

 ## 💖 Support & Donations

-If this project helped improve your test coverage, save debugging time, and streamline your Python testing workflow, consider supporting development[cite: 1]:
+If this project helped improve your test coverage, save debugging time, and streamline your Python testing workflow, consider supporting development:

 <br>